-I recommend Mountain Dog Food as a great place to begin your raw dog food journey as well as supporting local Raw Dog food businesses as they really have a nack for a proper healthy nutrition for your pet!
+I recommend Artisan Raw as a great place to begin your raw dog food journey.
+They make it super easy, the dog food arrives in a clean, convenient packaging and made of human grade ingredients.
+It is also important to mention supporting local/Canadian raw dog food businesses, as they really have a nack for a proper healthy nutrition for your pet.

 My local go to is Bone & Biscuit and 4 Paws both located right here in Prince George!

-Here is a sample of what I feed my dogs.
+Here is an example of what I feed my dogs:

 This is my go too diet!
 I still mindfully feed variety.
-I browse the local markets for whatever is on sale. (chicken feet, heat, fish, cheap turkey or ground beef etc).
+I browse the local markets for whatever is on sale. (chicken feet, meat, fish, cheap turkey or ground beef etc).

 The Best Raw Food for Dogs